 Tearing is most commonly due to a blockage or narrowing of the nasolacrimal duct.
 The nasolacrimal duct tends to narrow with age, but this process is probably exacerbated by persistent infections and can occur earlier in life (see Tearing in Children).
-In order to cure tearing caused by nasolacrimal duct narrowing or obstruction a dacryocystorhinostomy (DCR) is required.
+A dacryocystorhinostomy (DCR) is performed to cure tearing caused by nasolacrimal duct narrowing or obstruction.

 Endoscopic DCR surgery is a day surgery procedure often performed under a general anaesthetic.

 Disclaimer: This information is general in nature and are in no way intended as medical or surgical advice.
 All surgery can result in both minor and major complications, and the risks, postoperative course and final outcome will vary with each patient that undergoes a surgical procedure.
 If you are thinking about surgery it is important to consult a qualified medical practictioner.

 During DCR (dacryocystorhinostomy) surgery a direct opening is created between the tear sac and the nose, bypassing the blocked nasolacrimal duct.
 The procedure is either performed via a small skin incision on the sidewall of the nose, an "External DCR", or trans-nasally, an "Endoscopic DCR."
 Both procedures are routinely performed in a day surgery on an outpatient basis.

 Endoscopic DCR is routinely performed under general anaesthesia.
 The operative time for both techniques is approximately 45 minutes.

 At the time of surgery a fine silicone stent is placed and then removed 3 weeks post-op in the rooms.
 Occasionally this prolapses spontaneously requiring an extra visit to the rooms for early removal.